osmo-tool/osmo/osmotester/doc/tutorial_data.md

 The “world” variable gets either the value “mars” or “venus” with a 50% chance.
 As the models are Java programs they can make use of any of the Java language features and libraries.

-Running this provides the following output:
+Running this provides the following type of output:

 ```
 TEST START